ctrautma/RHEL_NIC_QUALIFICATION/README.md

 Once all settings are complete one should be able to execute Perf-Verify.sh to start execution of VSPerf tests.
 This only needs to be executed on the DUT.
 Not on the T-Rex server.
 The script will do some checks to try and verify the setup is complete and ready for testing.
 Any issues will be shown on the screen.

-Once the initial test has been running for 5+ minutes it should be good to run for the 12 hours.
-The initial 5 minutes are the critical portion of the test to know if you setup everything correctly for VSPerf to execute.
+There is an option to only execute specific tests by running Perf-Verify.sh with a -t argument followed by the test name.
+Here is a list of the tests with their respective argument;

+1Q - 1 queue running 4 PMD threads on 2 Hyper threads for 64 and 1500 byte packet sizes
+2Q - 2 queues running 8 PMD threads on 4 Hyper threads for 64 and 1500 byte packet sizes
+Jumbo - 1 queue running 4 PMD threads on 2 Hyper threads running 2000 and 9000 byte packet sizes
+Kernel - Kernel datapath with no DPDK enabled.

+If you wanted to run just the 1Q test to troubleshoot a possible issue you could execute the script like so:

+./Perf-Verify.sh -t 1Q

+There is also a fast execution test to check VSPerf functionality and to verify your T-Rex server configuration.
+You can run the script and specify the pvp_cont test like so:

+./Perf-Verify.sh -t pvp_cont

+You will see the following output when the tests start to execute and cycle this banner for each test.

     ***********************************************************
     *** Running 64/1500 Bytes 2PMD OVS/DPDK PVP VSPerf TEST ***
     ***********************************************************

-    ...running for 5 minutes

- The tests will verify that performance has passed required specifications per the following guidelines.
+ The tests should meet the following pass criteria when viewing the final results.

  DPDK tests
  - 64 bytes PVP will achieve 3 Mpps at 0 loss for 10 minutes